gaoisbest/NLP-Projects/Pretraining_LM/README.md

 # Introduction [1]
+- Transfer learning from computer vision shows that **low-level features can be shared and high-level features are task-dependent**, therefore we can use our own data to fine-tune the pre-trained model with **same model strcuture**.
+- [History](https://zhuanlan.zhihu.com/p/49271699?utm_medium=social&utm_source=wechat_session&wechatShare=2&from=timeline&isappinstalled=0): NNLM -> Word2vec (cannot handle polysemy) -> ELMo (dynamic word embedding) ->
 - [BERT](https://arxiv.org/pdf/1810.04805.pdf), [ELMo](https://arxiv.org/abs/1802.05365), [ULMFiT](https://arxiv.org/abs/1801.06146) and [OpenAI GPT](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) shows that **pretrained language models** can achieve state-of-the-art results on a wide range of NLP tasks.
 Refer to review [1](https://mp.weixin.qq.com/s/A-PKyZcXwOz-2lL-hBmjsA) and [2](https://mp.weixin.qq.com/s/-mdHtQ55C05eSRZZP7DlOg) see their difference.
 - Word vectors built by Word2vec or GloVe can only be used as initialization of **first layer** of deep networks.
 - Gain **primal “knowledge” of the language structures** before a more specific supervised training step [4].